 The next big decision is whether you want to use knobs or pulls—or both.
 This is really a matter of preference, although there are some combinations that look and function particularly well.
 For example, for a large door—such as that of a pantry, larder, or trash compartment—you should lean toward a pull.
 Drawers full of heavy items like pots and pans will also be easier to operate with a pull, whereas smaller cabinet doors are easily manipulated with a knob.
 As part of this decision-making process, consider the primary users of the kitchen.
 Is that mostly one or two adults who tend to work in the kitchen?
 Are there certain cabinets that should be easier to operate for use by children?
 Are there older adults utilizing the kitchen who would benefit from having more surface area to grip?
 In general, pulls are more comfortable to operate, because your whole hand can grip on rather than just your fingertips.

 4. Curved or Square-Shaped?

-The next step is choosing a hardware that’s consistent with the type of lines found in your design via your lighting fixtures, countertop edges, cabinet style and other architectural and decorative elements.
-Shaker and flat-panel cabinets possess a flatter, more squared look, while pillow-top doors, traditional raised-panel doors and beadboard are examples of curved cabinet styles.
+The next step is choosing hardware that’s consistent with the type of lines found in your design via your lighting fixtures, countertop edges, cabinet style, and other architectural and decorative elements.
+Shaker and flat-panel cabinets possess a flatter, more squared look, while pillow-top doors, traditional raised-panel doors, and beadboard are examples of curved cabinet styles.
 To complement the hard lines and edges of a contemporary look, you’ll want similarly squared hardware.
 For traditional and transitional kitchens, find curved hardware with softer edges and ornate detail.
-In a rustic or farmhouse style kitchen, it’s best to stick to something simple and unassuming.
+In a rustic or farmhouse-style kitchen, it’s best to stick to something simple and unassuming.

 5. Pick a Finish